What our saviour said to his followers about the Law.

-matt 5:17 (av) think not that i am come to destroy the law, or the prophets: i am not come to destroy, but to fulfil.
+Matt 5:17 (AV) Think not that I am come to destroy the law, or the prophets: i am not come to destroy, but to fulfil.

-yahshua tells us to not even think he came to destroy the law or prophets. let alone believe it! if you say that he came and abolished the law, then you are saying he came to destroy. the meaning of fulfill here is to "obey". for instance, if i told my daughter to do something and she did it, then she has "fulfilled" or obeyed my request. here is an instance of yahshua fulfilling something:
+Yahshua tells us to not even think he came to destroy the law or prophets, let alone believe it!
+If you say that he came and abolished the law, then you are saying he came to destroy the Law.
+That's not what he came to do.
+The meaning of fulfill here is to "obey"!
+For instance, if I told my daughter to do something and she did it, then she has "fulfilled", or obeyed my request.
+Here is an instance of Yahshua fulfilling something:

-matt 8:16 (av) when the even was come, they brought unto him many that were possessed with devils: and he cast out the spirits with [his] word, and healed all that were sick: 17 (av) that it might be fulfilled 137> which was spoken by isaiah the prophet, saying, "himself took our infirmities, and bare [our] sicknesses." (isa.
+Matt 8:16 (AV) When the even was come, they brought unto him many that were possessed with devils: and he cast out the spirits with [his] word, and healed all that were sick: 17 that it might be fulfilled which was spoken by Isaiah the prophet, saying, "himself took our infirmities, and bore [our] sicknesses."
+(Isa.
 53:4)

+You see, Yahshua fulfilled or "obeyed" the Scripture that was speaking of him.
+He also obeyed the law.
+We should do likewise.
 18 for verily i say unto you, till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.

-19 whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach [them], the same shall be called great in the kingdom of heaven.
+Matthew 5:19 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the Kingdom of heaven, but whosoever shall do and teach [them], the same shall be called great in the Kingdom of heaven.

 Notice here it says "these" commandments! what are "these" commandments?